sophia-parbatani/AccidentalOD_Deaths/README.md

 2) __What proportion of total accidental ODs show traces of fentanyl in the tox screen?
 Does this vary by county?__

- -The head of the U.S. Drug Enforcement Administration (DEA), Anne Milgram, said that “fentanyl is the single deadliest drug threat our nation has ever encountered.”
+ - The head of the U.S. Drug Enforcement Administration (DEA), Anne Milgram, said that “fentanyl is the single deadliest drug threat our nation has ever encountered.”

--Fentanyl is the top killer among all demographics in drug overdose deaths
+- Fentanyl is the top killer among all demographics in drug overdose deaths

--Finding the locations where fentanyl is most common in tox screens could indicate problem areas to public health officials as well as law enforcement.
+- Finding the locations where fentanyl is most common in tox screens could indicate problem areas to public health officials as well as law enforcement.

--Higher percentage tox containing trace amounts of fentanyl = possible import/activity hotspots
+- Higher percentage tox containing trace amounts of fentanyl = possible import/activity hotspots
 #